Key takeaways

 Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management

-chart depicts annual gross domestic product, or GFP, of the Chinese economy 2000-2022.
+Chart depicts actual and projected annual gross domestic product, or GDP, of the Chinese economy 2000-2024.

-Nevertheless, China’s status as the second largest economy in the world (as measured by GDP) continues to position it as an important player on the global economic stage.
-With Chinese manufacturing returning to normal, the steadier flow of manufactured goods should help resolve lingering global supply chain issues.
-In addition, China’s trade activity with neighboring countries including Taiwan, Japan, Korea and Vietnam, should accelerate as China’s economy regains momentum.
+Nevertheless, China’s status as the second largest economy in the world continues to position it as an important player on the global economic stage.8 With Chinese manufacturing back online, global supply chain issues have eased.

 Investing in international stocks